-YM 201 Principles of Youth Ministry
+YM 101 Principles of Youth Ministry

 A brief history of the growth of student ministries, orientation to various student ministry positions, principles necessary for successful student programming, and a survey of methodology involved will be studied.
+This is a distinctive course and is a prerequisite for all Youth Ministry courses.
+Transfer courses may not be substituted for this course.

-YM 220 Youth Culture 3 hours
+YM 102 Youth Culture

 Basic determinants critical to adolescent culture will be evaluated and observed.
 Identification, integration, and application of the contemporary youth culture are emphasized.
 Focusing on the science of the anthropological and societal nature of the "people grouping" of the young, special attention will be given to reaching the global adolescent within the context of his or her culture.
+Prerequisite: YM 101